How Food Listers documents global cuisine and ranks dishes on the map.

 Dish Origin Assignment

-entities (for example, “Russian Empire” or “Ming Dynasty”) are mapped to modern equivalent countries for
+“Russian Empire” or “Ming Dynasty”) are mapped to modern equivalent

 Voting Integrity